In today’s post, we explore what error 3049 in MS Access is and what causes it and provide possible ways of fixing this error.

-If you have had problems with your database and are trying to recover it using invalid backup files, you may encounter this problem.
+If you have had problems with your Access database and are trying to recover Access database using invalid backup files, you may encounter this problem.
 In such a scenario, make sure you use backups compatible with the version of Access you are using.

 Another issue that can cause this error to manifest is when the design of your database is flawed.
 This can make your database to become too large and cause execution problems.
 It is also important to mention malware attacks can cause this problem.

 Ways of fixing the error